terais-eu/terais-eu/content/post/23-01-31-has-workshop/index.md

   is hosting the second TERAIS event, the [Human-Aware Artificial Systems Workshop](https://www.iit.it/it/web/cognitive-architecture-for-collaborative-technologies/has-workshop).

-abstract: |
-  The development of artificial intelligent systems as interactive instruments and collaborators of human well-being requires them to be designed on a human scale.
-To this aim, human awareness can be considered the system’s capability to interpret human behavior and be sensitive to their inner states, such as beliefs, emotions, or intentions.
-At the intersection of Cognitive Robotics, Machine Learning, and Human-Robot Interaction, this approach suggests that the robot should maintain a model of humans to understand, predict and anticipate their actions, needs and limitations.
-  Informed of this, artificial systems could understand information more or less covertly expressed in human behavior.
-Also, this would allow robots to communicate and cooperate in ways that are intuitive for the human partner.
-  From this perspective, human awareness is open to two other crucial
-  features: explainability and trustworthiness.
-Human users need to understand how machines reach their decisions.
-This also concerns human-robot interaction, where explainable robotic behavior supports trust and safety from the human perspective.
-Mutual reliance and trustworthy interactions are allowed by mutual knowledge of the parties.
-Only by developing artificial systems with abilities to comprehend humans and to be comprehensible by them, the quest for a human-centered technology will be achieved.
-The workshop about this topic is promoted by the European twinning project TERAIS (Towards Excellent Robotics and Artificial Intelligence at a Slovak university), whose research aims to promote cognitive robotics and human-robot interaction through the following three pillars: human awareness, explainability, and trustworthiness.

 # Event start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2023-01-31T08:00:00+0200'